JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 }
 ```

-This step configures plugin installation using the plugin path we defined in our Gradle configuration.
+This step configures plugin installation using the plugin path defined in the Gradle configuration with the `path.to.build.plugin` system property.

 > `PluginConfigurator` can install plugins from local paths or Marketplace.
 >